rkuma183/wilsonmar.github.io/_posts/2016-11-22-selenium-neoload.md

 ## Jenkins for NeoLoad

+0. The Jenkins job to run Selenium would involve
+   <a target="_blank" href="invoke-by-maven">invoking the Selenium run Maven job</a>.

+0. The post-build action to a code "conversion", if successful, is to run the load test.

-0. Install the Jenkins plug-in for NeoLoad at
+0. For that, install the Jenkins plug-in for NeoLoad at

    <a target="_blank" href="https://wiki.jenkins.io/display/JENKINS/NeoLoad+Plugin">
    https://wiki.jenkins.io/display/JENKINS/NeoLoad+Plugin</a>